Multimodal learning with graphs: Multimodal Graph Learning in Natural Sciences

-Physics-informed neural message passing injects inductive biases into GNN algorithms.
-Graph networks can express differential operators as functions defined on edges and vertices to simulate underlying dynamics~\cite{seo2019differentiable}.
-Graph neural networks can also represent physical interactions between objects of interest in a system, such as particles in a fluid \cite{sanchezgonzalez2020learning}, joints in a robot \cite{sanchezgonzalez2018graph}, or points in a power grid \cite{li2021physics}.
-Initial node representations describe the initial state of these particles and any relevant global constants like gravity~\cite{sanchezgonzalez2020learning} with edge representations describing pairwise relations like relative velocity \cite{sanchezgonzalez2018graph}.
-Message passing updates edge representations first to calculate the effect of relative forces in the system and then use the updated edge representation to update node representation to calculate the new state of particles as a result of the forces in the system~\cite{battaglia2018relational} (Figure \ref{fig:figure_5t}a).
-This modification of standard message passing advances the third component of the MGL blueprint (Section \ref{sec:multimodal}).
-These methods have been also applied to structuring the problem solving in steps of classic graph-theoretic algorithms (breadth-first search, Bellman-Ford, and Prim's algorithm)~\cite{velickovic2020neural,schuetz2021combinatorial} and chip placement \cite{mirhoseini2020chip}.
+Physics-informed GNNs have emerged as a promising approach for simulating physical systems governed by multiscale processes for which conventional methods fail~\cite{shukla2022scalable}.
+A typical goal is to discover hidden physics from available experimental data.
+GNNs are trained from available experimental data and information obtained by employing the physical laws and are then evaluated at points in the space-time domain.
+Such physics-informed architectures integrate multimodal data with mathematical models.
+For example, GNNs can express differential operators of the underlying dynamics as functions on nodes and edges~\cite{seo2019differentiable}.
+GNNs can also represent physical interactions between objects, such as particles in a fluid \cite{sanchezgonzalez2020learning}, joints in a robot \cite{sanchezgonzalez2018graph}, and points in a power grid \cite{li2021physics}.
+Initial node representations describe the initial state of these particles and global constants like gravity~\cite{sanchezgonzalez2020learning} with edges indicating relative particle velocity \cite{sanchezgonzalez2018graph}.
+Message passing updates edge representations first to calculate the effect of relative forces in the system.
+It then uses the updated edge representation to update node representations and calculate the new state of particles as a result of the forces~\cite{battaglia2018relational} (Figure \ref{fig:figure_5t}a).
+This message-passing strategy advances the MGL's third component (Section \ref{sec:multimodal}) and has also been employed to solve combinatorial algorithms (Bellman-Ford and Prim's algorithms)~\cite{velickovic2020neural,schuetz2021combinatorial} and chip floorplanning to design the physical layout of computer chips~\cite{mirhoseini2020chip}.

-\xhdr{Multimodal Graph Learning in Chemistry}
+\xhdrd{Multimodal Graph Learning in Chemistry}